Reflective Supervision

 Why me?

 What I bring to my reflective supervision work that is unique is that I bring experience from several different perspectives and careers.
-I am both a practicing employment lawyer (since 1997) and also a psychological coach and trainee counsellor.
+I am both a practicing employment lawyer (since 1997) and also a psychological coach with counsellor training.
 In my coaching work, I specialise in working with lawyers and have particular training in stress management.

 Additionally, in my legal practice as an employment lawyer, I am very used to understanding the many HR/people issues and relationship challenges that arise in any workplace - things that can often arise in reflective supervision.